 Prior to initiating our Phase III clinical trial, we submitted a proposal for the design, execution, and analysis under a SPA.
 A SPA is an evaluation by the FDA of a protocol with the goal of reaching an agreement that the Phase III trial protocol design, clinical endpoints, and statistical analyses are acceptable to support regulatory approval of the drug product candidate with respect to effectiveness for the indication studied.
 Under a SPA, the FDA agrees to not later alter its position with respect to adequacy of the design, execution, or analyses of the clinical trial intended to form the primary basis of an effectiveness claim in an NDA, without the sponsor's agreement, unless the FDA identifies a substantial scientific issue essential to determining the safety or efficacy of the drug after testing begins.
 Pursuant to the FDA's guidance on SPAs, a SPA is documented in a SPA letter and/or the minutes of a Type A meeting.
 We conducted our Phase III trial under a SPA.
 The SPA may be invalidated for a number of reasons including our failure to execute the clinical trial according to the agreed upon trial protocol.
-While we believe our SPA is currently valid, our failure to execute the clinical trial according to the agreed upon trial procedures, or the FDA's identification of a substantial scientific issue essential to determining the safety or efficacy of the drug after testing begins, may lead to the invalidation of the SPA, and as a result, the trial itself may not be sufficient to serve as the primary basis of an effectiveness claim.
+While we believe our SPA is currently valid, our failure to execute the clinical trial according to the agreed upon trial protocol.
+While we believe our SPA is currently valid, our failure to execute the clinical trial according to the agreed upon trial protocol.
+While we believe our SPA is currently valid, our failure to execute the clinical trial according to the agreed upon trial protocol.
+While we believe our SPA is currently valid, our failure to execute the clinical trial according to the agreed upon trial protocol.
+While we believe our SPA is currently valid, our failure to execute the clinical trial according to the agreed upon trial protocol.
+While we believe our SPA, and as a result, the trial itself may not be sufficient to serve as the primary basis of an effectiveness claim.